GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-int-cross-region/recipe-cross-reg-int-app-lb-vm-dns/README.md

 ### Firewall rules

 For the load balancer to work you need to allow ingress to the instances from the health check ranges, and from the load balancer proxy ranges.
-You can configure firewall rules manually or configure the module to do it for you as explained in the [Variable configuration](#variable-configuration) section below.
+You can create firewall rules manually or configure the module to do it for you as explained in the [Variable configuration](#variable-configuration) section below.

 ## Variable configuration

 With all the requirements in place, the only variables that are needed are those that configure the project and VPC details.
-Note that you need to use ids or self link in the VPC configuration, not names which also allows supporting Shared VPC.
+Note that you need to use ids or self links in the VPC configuration not names (Shared VPC configurations are also supported).

 This is a simple minimal configuration: